kubernetes-hy/kubernetes-hy.github.io/data/part-3/2-deployment-pipeline.md

 <img src="../img/ghasecret.png">

-Read their [here](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) more on GitHub secrets.
+Read [here](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) more on GitHub secrets.

 The GKE\_SA\_KEY is a <i>service account key</i> that is required to access the Google Cloud services - read the guide for it [here](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
 You will need to create a new service account and fetch its key.